-Manage permissions will show you a detailed list of access to the dashboard, reports, and datasets.
-In the left-hand-side of the Manage Permissions section, you will see related reports and datasets.
+Manage permissions will show you a detailed access list to the dashboard, reports, and datasets.
+You will see related reports and datasets on the left-hand side of the Manage Permissions section.
 You can click on the report.

-Now, let’s see what each user will see when they log in to this page.
+You will see the permission specified for that object by clicking on a report or dataset.
+Now, let’s see what each user will see when they login to this page.

 A user who is a Pro user, and the content is shared with him/her in Power BI service, and the page is shared with him/her in SharePoint Online will see the page fully visible.

 Other users, however, can’t see the page entirely.
 If users don’t have a Pro subscription, or if it is not part of a Power BI premium capacity can’t see the content and will see an error below;

 The Important take away from this example is as below;